 While working shoulder to shoulder with our clients we are no strangers to the problem.
 We have to say all the security features enumerated in the post are basic protective measures built in Magento 2.

-Following the latest cybersecurity news, we continue offering security patches installation services and developing extensions such as a security suit.
+Following the latest cybersecurity news, we continue offering security patches installation service.
 We do everything possible to safeguard clients and ourselves.

 Have any ideas or hacks?
 Just drop us a line below.

-This post was delivered to you by Amasty Support Manager Kira Kharevich and Amasty Magento Developer Eugene Shevchuk.
+P.S.
+This post was delivered to you by Amasty Team Lead of Support, Kira Kharevich, and ex-Amasty Magento Developer, Eugene Shevchuk.